NishanthJKumar/NishanthJKumar.github.io/_posts/2017-09-23-More-than-a-45:-a-reflection-on-my-time-in-High-School.md

 Yes, I got a 45: a perfect score.
 But that doesn’t even begin to quantify my IB experience.

-{% include figure image_path="/images/more-than-45-pics/tips_2016.jpg" alt="My IB Class" caption="A picture of everyone from my graduating IB Class" %}
+{% include figure.liquid image_path="/assets/img/more-than-45-pics/tips_2016.jpg" alt="My IB Class" caption="A picture of everyone from my graduating IB Class" %}

 When I joined the IB, I was scared to stand-up and talk to a class of my peers.
 But now, I teach confidently in front of people I’ve never met before.
 I’ve even given a speech to the whole school.
 I’ve made friends with previous strangers and attempted to understand their worldviews.
 45 doesn’t quantify that humongous growth in my confidence.